dJPoida/hallway_monitor/README.md

 ## Dependencies
 - This project depends on the [ESP8266 Sketch Data Upload Tool](http://esp8266.github.io/Arduino/versions/2.0.0/doc/filesystem.html) for storing the website data on the flash memory of the ESP8266.
+- The web server component of this project utilises the [ESP Async TCP](https://github.com/me-no-dev/ESPAsyncTCP) and [ESP Async Web Server](https://github.com/me-no-dev/ESPAsyncWebServer) libraries for asynchronously delivering the control interfaces.

+## Compilation and Flashing the device
+TODO

+## Operation of the device
+When first turned on, the device will flash red, indicating it is not configured to connect to the local WiFi.

+At this point, using a mobile phone, scan for WiFi networks and an open access point called `Hallway Monitor` will be available.

+Connect to the Access Point and navigate your browser to [http://192.168.4.1](http://192.168.4.1).
+You will be presented with a configuration page where you can input a WiFi SSID and Password you want the device to connect to.

+Submitting the configuration will re-boot the device.
+It will attempt to connect to the desired WiFi hotspot, and if successful, the page you were viewing will refresh and you should see the Hallway Monitor control panel.

 ## TODO
 - Implement Multiple WiFi access point configuration